gbgabiola/100DaysOfCode/r1-log.md

 ## Day 25 and 26: June 27, Tuesday
 **Today's Progress**: I was not able to code because I'm fixing my setup with my vscode, integrated terminal, and nvm, having trouble with my WSL setup. any suggestion?

+## Day 27: June 28, Thursday
+**Today's Progress**: Finished the basicJS in FCC by doing it in a slow pace.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: